 Mina was also clearly disgusted at being left behind during the fight with Mr. Hyde, mockingly repeating Quatermain's words "It's far too dangerous for a woman, even one such as yourself!"

 Justified, given that Venice was the point in the film when everyone realized that they all had to pitch in if they wanted to survive.

 Inverted in the classic 1954 monster movie Them!
 The military gasses the nest of giant killer ants; the next stage is for someone to go down into the nest and confirm they're all dead.
-This is universally recognized as a very bad idea, yet Hot Scientist Dr. Pat Medford argues firmly and convincingly that she has to go down into the nest as she can't give the two male leads "a crash course in entomology".
+This is universally recognized as a very bad idea, yet Hot Scientist Dr. Pat Medford argues firmly and convincingly that she has to go down into the nest because the only other expert they have (her father) is physically incapable of doing so and she can't give the two male leads "a crash course in entomology".